 Match Meditation Styles to Your Nature.

-With thousands of meditation styles, not every method will match to you.
+With thousands of meditation styles, not every method will match you.
 With even more guided meditation scripts, again not every path will match to your needs.
 Be willing to experiment and find the styles that call to you.
 Over time continue to experiment and discover styles that help you.
 What matches to you will change as you mature through your various meditation experiences.
-Also don’t be surprised if over time styles that called to you early in your learning may not beckon to you later.
+Also, don’t be surprised if over time styles that called to you early in your learning may not beckon to you later.

 Why Does Mediation Seem so Hard?